 Tobey Maguire.
 Andrew Garfield.
 Tom Holland.

 Three cinematic Spider-Men since 2002.
-Reboots of reboots.
-It’s all a bit tiring isn’t it?
+It’s all a bit much isn’t it?

 Nope!
-Spider-Man: Homecoming gives us the best web-slinger yet as he gets his first MCU movie.
+Spider-Man: Homecoming gives us the best web-slinger yet as he finally gets his first MCU movie.

-Last year’s cameo in Civil War is used to properly introduce to the character, before moving onto a story that is much closer to the ground than past Spider-Man films, literally.
-Spidey’s home in Queens isn’t surrounded by tall buildings for him to swing from, forcing him to swing low or even run to get where he needs to be.
-No web attaching to invisible buildings, you’re always very aware that at least in his own neighbourhood, this friendly Spider-Man is relatively restricted.
-It makes a nice change.
+Last year’s cameo in Civil War is used to properly introduce us to the character before moving onto a story that is much more grounded than past Spider-Man films, literally.
+Spidey’s home in Queens isn’t surrounded by tall buildings for him to swing from, forcing him to swing low or even run to get where he needs to be leads.
+He’s relatively restricted and it makes for a nice change.

 Rightly assuming we all know the story by now, this isn’t really an origin tale; it’s more about learning lessons.
 He’s already got the powers and a suit, but at 15 his wants exceed his abilities.
-Holland’s Peter is acrobatic, clever and witty, but not overly mature as is befitting a 15 year old.
-There’s none of the overt awkwardness of Maguire or the occasional meanness of Garfield.
-It’s all different enough to make this fresh, and more importantly a much truer representation of the character from the comics.
+Holland’s Peter is acrobatic, clever and witty, but not overly mature as is befitting his age.
+There’s none of the overt awkwardness of Maguire or the occasional meanness of Garfield in what becomes a much truer representation of the character from the comics.

 I didn’t think I’d be calling a Marvel film mundane, but here we are.
-Not in a bad way mind you – that grounded quality comes back not just in the environment but also in the characters.
-This is most obvious in the villain.
-It brings me great joy to say that Michael Keaton gives us a great villain in The Vulture.
-His standard kookiness is on display, but with both honour and malevolence mixed in.
+Not in a bad way mind you.
+That grounded quality comes back not just in the environment but also in the characters, most obviously in the villain.
+It brings me great joy to say that Michael Keaton gives us a great villain in The Vulture, mixing his standard kookiness with both honour and malevolence.
 Like Peter he’s had a rough time, but he chooses to deal with it very differently.
 I could go on about Keaton for ages, so I’ll leave it like this; he makes a great change for Marvel villains, and though I’d love to see more of him what he is present for he nails.